 4.3.1 A fine-grain grid of streets is fundamental to this plan.
 Schedule C identifies the public street network planned for the VMC.
 It is intended to optimize connectivity while providing flexibility for a range of development scenarios.
 Minor modifications to the location and alignment of planned streets are permitted without amendment to this plan, provided the intersections in Schedule C that include a major or minor collector street or arterial street are maintained in their general location.
-Where practical, the alignment of local streets and mews should align with existing property boundaries to optimize the use of individual properties for development and more equitably distribute the costs of locals streets and mews.
-Generally local streets shall straddle property lines where they appear on Schedule C to be located between two properties, to the satisfaction of the City.
+Generally, local streets shall straddle property lines where they appear on Schedule C to be located between two properties, to the satisfaction of the City.

-The precise location, alignment and design of the streets and mews identified on Schedule C shall be determined by the City through a municipal class Environmental Assessment and/or the development application process, as appropriate, with consideration for matters such as the equitable distribution of costs and land consumption, development phasing and traffic management and access requirements.
+The precise location, alignment and design of the streets and mews identified on Schedule C shall be determined by the City through a municipal class Environmental Assessment and/or the development application process, as appropriate, in consultation with the Region of York, with consideration for matters such as the equitable distribution of costs and land consumption, development phasing and traffic management and access requirements.